Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Speaking of The Wall, while the entire album is creepy, two tracks stand out.
-Most of "Don't Leave Me Now" sounds extremely disturbing, and the beginning of "Is There Anybody Out There?" resembles something from a horror movie.
+Most of "Don't Leave Me Now" sounds extremely disturbing; think of a funeral dirge with a guy lamenting the collapse of his abusive marriage and you'll get the idea.
+And then you have "Is There Anybody Out There?", which is reminiscent of something from a horror movie.
 Thank God it turns into a nice-sounding guitar melody.

 The ethereal wailing sounds at around the 11-minute mark in Echoes.